uQr/cordova-docs/DPS_test/articles/tutorial-team-build/tutorial-team-build-readme.md

-<properties pageTitle="Ionic Tutorial"
+<properties pageTitle="Build Cordova apps in a Team / Continuous Integration (CI) environment"
-  description="This is an article on ionic tutorial" services="" documentationCenter="" authors="bursteg" />
+  description="Build Cordova apps in a Team / Continuous Integration (CI) environment" services="" documentationCenter="" authors="bursteg" />

-#Getting Started Building Cordova Apps in a Team / Continuous Integration (CI) Environment
+#Build Cordova apps in a Team / Continuous Integration (CI) environment
 **Note that this documentation applies to Visual Studio 2015 and does not apply to Visual Studio 2013 CTPs.**

 With the release of Visual Studio 2015, you now have a number of options for how you can integrate Cordova apps with your favorite team / continuous integration (CI) server thanks to the fact that projects created in Visual Studio are standard [Apache Cordova Command Line Interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) projects.

 In this tutorial, we will cover how you can get your project running in nearly any CI system quickly using the [taco-team-build node module](http://go.microsoft.com/fwlink/?LinkID=533736) and Gulp.
 Note that the method described here can be used with Visual Studio Online, TFS 2015, Jenkins, and others but will **not** work with TFS 2013.
 See [Tutorials on Specific CI Systems](#ci) for details.